RosettaCommons/documentation/scripting_documentation/TaskOperations-RosettaScripts.md

      <NoRepackDisulfides name=(&string) />

+### DatabaseThread

+This task operation uses a database of sequences and a template pdb to find on the pose a user defined start and end residues.
+A sequence length and threading start position are calculated and then a correct length sequence is randomly chosen from the database and threaded onto the pose.

+    <DatabaseThread name=(&string) databse=(&string) template_file=(&string) start_res=(&int) end_res=(&int) allow_design_around=(1&bool)

+    design_residues=(comma-delimited list) keep_original_identity=(comma-delimited list)/>

+To actually change the sequence of the pose, you have to call something like PackRotamersMover on the pose using this task operation.
+Notice that this only packs the threaded sequence, holding everything else constant.

+This task operation builds off of ThreadSequence so the same logic applies: 'X' means mark position for design, while ' ' or '\_' means mark pose residue to repacking only.

+-   database: The database should be a text file with a list of single letter amino acids (not fasta).
+-   template\_file: a pdb that serves as a constant template to map the start and end residues onto the pose in case that the length of the pose is altered during design.
+-   start\_res: the residue to start threading from.
+This is a residue in the template pdb.
+It is used to find the closest residue on the source pdb.
+-   end\_res: the residue to end the threading.
+This is a residue in the template pdb.
+It is used to find the closest residue on the source pdb.
+The delta between the end and start residue is used to find the desired sequence length in the database.
+-   allow\_design\_around: if set to false, only design the region that is threaded.
+The rest is set to repack.
+-   design\_residues: the same as placing 'X' in the target sequence.
+This trumps the sequence in the database so if a residue has a different identity in the database it is changed to 'X'.
+-   keep\_original\_identity: the same as placing a ' ' or a '\_' in the sequence.
+The pose residue is marked for repacking only.
+This trumps both the database sequence and the list from design\_residues.

 ### DesignAround

 Designs in shells around a user-defined list of residues.
 Restricts all other residues to repacking.